 - Power And Sensitivity: The rod provides Light power making it a versatile choice for crappie fishing, and Fast action to enable positive hooksets from long distances and to easily read lure action

-- Complete Control: A full length split-grip EVA handle promotes all-day, all-season comfort and control.
+- Complete Control: A full length EVA handle promotes all-day, all-season comfort and control.
 The rod's loop-style hook keeper secures the lure during transport

 - Top-Rated Versatility: Engineered to deliver line weights of 2 to 8-pounds and lure weights of 1/16 to 1/4-ounce, this rod is a versatile choice for many crappie presentations